Svoloch/etc-js/README.md

 `$F.prototype.catch`
 --
-Exeptions is the same result of calculating alhoruthm as returned value.
+Exceptions is the same result of calculating alhoruthm as returned value.
 More, it is part of API of standart liberis and meny others.
 So like result it may be returned.

-`catch` function attachs expeption processor to current function allowing to use execution in following calculations.
+`catch` function attaches expeption processor to current function allowing to use execution in following calculations.
 ```coffeescript
 parseJSON = $F(JSON.parse).catch ->null
 ```